jamesdpli/AnimeDroid/README.md

 Braches:

-baseRecyclerViewExample -> Shows the Anime list with the stock RecyclerView implementation, laterin commit "Refacor RecyclerView into ListAdapter) this is changed to ListAdapter as previously I was using notifyDataSetChanged() which is bad practice.
+baseRecyclerViewExample -> Shows the Anime list with the stock RecyclerView implementation, later in commit "Refacor RecyclerView into ListAdapter" this is changed to ListAdapter.

 passingDataWithBundle -> Shows passing data between two screens with the android os bundle rather than using safeArgs.